 Mud and hair and sweat and dirt and lack of sun all play into your horse’s winter skin health.

-Wintertime grooming has it’s own set of challenges, first on my list of challenges is daylight and cold.
-(Loosely translated into I can’t see and also I don’t like the cold.)
+- Loosely translated into I can’t see it’s too dark, and also I don’t like the cold.
 And, the lack of sunlight makes ringworm (a fungus) more likely to crop up.
-Ringworm lives in the environment (helpful, right?) and eats keratin for a living.
+Ringworm lives in the environment and eats keratin for a living.
 Your horse’s skin and hair are made of keratin, and you will find a circular patch where ringworm is having a buffet.
 It’s good to remember that ringworm is contagious to other horses and to humans, also.
 Just super.

-Rain rot, scratches, general dermatitis of the skin also can easily flare up during winter.
-These bacterial infections love moist skin to multiply - so rainy, muddy, winter conditions are perfect for these bacteria.
+- Rain rot, scratches, general dermatitis of the skin also can easily flare up during winter.
+These bacterial infections love moist skin to multiply – so rainy, muddy, winter conditions are perfect for these bacteria.
 Even if your horse is protected from all things mud and rain and winter weather, his own sweat can create the perfect environment.
-Rain rot is also contagious to other horses via brushes and blankets and the like.
-More on rain rot here and more on scratches here.
+Rain rot is also contagious to other horses via brushes and blankets and the like, so be diligent about cleaning your grooming supplies and not sharing grooming tools.

 A large patch of rain rot!
 This case was healed with the help of internal medications.

-Hair loss plus dandruff - only the Vet can determine what it is, and how to treat it.
+Hair loss plus dandruff – only your veterinarian can determine what it is, and how to treat it.

-Again, your Vet can do the tests and find a definitive diagnosis which will lead to your horse’s comfort and healing.
+- Again, your vet can do the tests and find a definitive diagnosis that will lead to your horse’s comfort and healing.